LibrariesHacked/librarieshacked.github.io/_posts/2021-02-19-dont-be-afraid-of-data.md

 What do I mean by 'traditional' library data?
 I'd say firstly the services available: the number and location of libraries and mobile library stops, PCs, library opening hours, library stock, digital services, lists of events.
 Then usage of those things: membership, library footfall, checkouts, renewals, digital service usage, PC bookings, enquiries, and event attendance.

-People talk what libraries should measure and collect, but the data is already there.
+People discuss what libraries should measure and collect, but the data is already there.
 They're really talking about how hard to look at the data already held.
 Libraries tend to hold too much data, and not look at it enough.

 In the report, few of these datasets are mentioned at all, but when they are it is within a negative context: